 Fundamentals of Authoritative Writing in Bid Management

 Authoritative writing is a really important tool in bid management.
 It sets the tone, builds trust, and shows expertise.
-Authoritative writing is clear, confident, and backed by facts - it's perfect for bid writing.
+Authoritative writing is a type of business writing and is clear, confident, and backed by facts - it's perfect for bid writing.
 It uses a formal tone and avoids fluff.

 Good authoritative writing: